kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 TryCatch has first class try/catch semantics and type checking on the catch block.
 My benchmarks showed this module has the same performance as Syntax::Keyword::Try.
-Perhaps the reason it hasn't been more popular is the dependency on Moose.
+It never achieved much popularity because its dependencies include Devel::Declare
+(see the [warning](https://metacpan.org/pod/Devel::Declare#WARNING)) and Moose (lots of dependencies).
 It also lacks a `finally` block.

 #### Benchmarks